-Most Indian cuisines are related by the similar usage of spices and the use of a greater variety of vegetables than any other cuisine.
+Most Indian cuisines are related to the similar usage of spices and the use of a greater variety of vegetables than any other cuisine.
 Religious and caste restrictions, weather, geography, and the impact of foreigners have affected the eating habits of Indians.

 For example, Brahmins (one of the highest orders of caste) are strict vegetarians usually, but in the coastal states of West Bengal and Kerala, they consume a lot of fish.
 Southern Indians generally speaking, have been orthodox in their tastes, probably because eating meat when it is hot all year round can be difficult.
 In the North, the weather varies from scorching heat to a nail-biting cold, with a sprinkling of showers in between.
 So, the food here is quite rich and heavy.
 Also, the Mughal influence has resulted in meat-eating habits among many North Indians.
 Also, a variety of flours are used to make different types of bread like chapathis, rotis, phulkas, puris, and naan.